Medicinal marijuana effective painkiller for chronic pain - Biochemist

 Dr Cobla, in an interview with the Ghana News Agency, explained that the maximum dosage for medicinal marijuana is 0.3 per cent of THC, which would not get you high but provide relief for chronic pains.

-He said people with epilepsy, who took CBD solutions, had fewer seizures than usual and cancer patients who experienced chemotherapy side effects like vomiting and nausea.
+He said people with epilepsy, who took CBD solutions, had fewer seizures than usual, as well as cancer patients who experienced chemotherapy side effects like vomiting and nausea.

-Dr Cobla said although marijuana had a lot of health benefits, its abuse had health risks such as mental health issues, cannabis use disorder, testicular and lung cancer.
+Dr Cobla said although marijuana had a lot of health benefits, the abuse of it was health risks such as mental health issues, cannabis use disorder, testicular and lung cancer.

 He said, "If you happen to live in a country where cannabis use is legal, you and your medical officer should carefully consider the various reported benefits and risks and how they relate to your illness and health history before using the substance."

-Dr Cobla urged the public to consult with their doctor before beginning any new medication.
+Dr Cobla urged the public to always consult with their doctor before, beginning any new medication.

 Mr Darlington Ighodalo, a businessman, expressed concern about the abuse of marijuana.